Police looking for person suspected of trying to set church on fire, spray-painting 'Jesus is Black'

-TOLEDO, Ohio — Toledo police are looking for a person suspected of intentionally trying to set Rosary Cathedral and spray painting the message, "Jesus is Black," on the walls.
+TOLEDO, Ohio — Toledo police are looking for a person suspected of intentionally trying to set Rosary Cathedral on fire and spray painting the message, "Jesus is Black," on the walls.

-Fire officials say they pulled up and the front doors were on fire.
-Crews were able to quickly extinguish the flames.
+Fire authorities said first crews on the scene reported they didn't see a fire and there were no evident signs of flames at first but upon investigation, firefighters found that the entry doors to the church had been damaged by a flash fire that had extinguished itself.

 The incident happened shortly before 2:30 a.m Monday, Martin Luther King Jr. Day, on Collingwood Boulevard in the Old West End.